openedx/edx-documentation/en_us/shared/course_features/teams/teams_discussions.rst

 Ability to Post in Team Discussions
 ***********************************

-Team members, discussion community TAs, and course team members with the roles of Discussion Admin or Discussion Moderator can post to the team discussion.
+Members of the team, discussion community TAs, and course staff with the roles of Discussion Admin or Discussion Moderator can post to a team's discussion.
 Team members can edit their own posts, reply to posts and comments, follow and flag posts, and so on.